uid11/full-git-history/README.md

 Fields "upstream" and "push" are optional for ref object.
-Field "HEAD" is optional for ref (true, if HEAD link to this ref). v1.3 is lightweight tag, and v1.2 is annotated tag.
+Field "HEAD" is optional for ref (true, if HEAD link to this ref).

 Value of fields "type" and "objecttype" for ref is one of "commit", "tag", "tree", "blob".
-Value of field "size" for ref is the size of the object in bytes (the same as git cat-file -s reports).
+Value of field "size" for ref is number, the size of the object in bytes (the same as git cat-file -s reports).

-"REFS" is a hash of symbolic refs (usually just HEAD, but also may be FETCH_HEAD, MERGE_HEAD, CHERRY_PICK_HEAD etc).
+"REFS" is a hash of symbolic refs (usually just HEAD, but also may be FETCH_HEAD, MERGE_HEAD, CHERRY_PICK_HEAD etc); key .

-"stash" is an optional field containing a ref .git/refs/stash, if it exists.

 All dates in JSON has strict ISO 8601 format.